Marketing in cuvinte si imagini

 Răspunde

-3. Andrei Bugeac says
+3. Andrei Bugeac a zis

-28 decembrie, 2008 at 4:57 pm
+28 decembrie, 2008 la ora 4:57 pm

 Do you think laws should allow comparative commecials?Might not be such a good idea…